RC2014Z80/picoterm/README.md

 Building firmware from source

 it is highly recommended that you follow the Getting Started With Raspberry Pi Pico documentation from the Raspberry Pi Foundation.
-In addition to this, you will need to copy pico_sdk_import.cmake, pico_extras_import.cmake and fonts.h from pico-sdk, pico-extras and pico-playground\scanvideo\textmode.
+In addition to this, you will need to copy pico_sdk_import.cmake, pico_extras_import.cmake and font.h from pico-sdk, pico-extras and pico-playground\scanvideo\textmode.